 • Pay for the replacement costs of any equipment damaged, destroyed, or lost due to misuse, abuse, or neglect.

-Orthotic devices and home medical equipment sold by Orthotic Solutions, Inc. carries a one (1) year manufacturer’s warranty.
-Therapeutic Footwear sold by Orthotic Solutions, Inc. carries a thirty (30) day manufacturer’s warranty.
+Orthotic devices and home medical equipment provided by Orthotic Solutions, Inc. carries a one (1) year manufacturer’s warranty.
+Therapeutic Footwear provided by Orthotic Solutions, Inc. carries a thirty (30) day manufacturer’s warranty.
 Orthotic Solutions, Inc. notifies all Medicare beneficiaries of the warranty coverage and we honor all warranties under applicable State law.
 Orthotic Solutions, Inc. will repair or replace, free of charge any Medicare covered item that is under warranty.

 NOTICE OF PRIVACY PRACTICES